-Pan de Muerto Mystic Mexican Cuisine and Tequila Bar is an authentic Mexican restaurant and specialist tequila bar, based in Wellington, New Zealand.
-The new restaurant represents the progression of the original Pan de Muerto concept that first opened in 2010 at the Kent Terrace site.
+Pan de Muerto, Mystic Mexican Cuisine and Tequila Bar is an authentic Mexican restaurant based in Wellington, New Zealand.
+The new restaurant represents the progression of the original Pan de Muerto concept that first opened in 2010.

-Since the beginning the team has worked to create a unique and friendly dining experience which caters for people of all ages.
-Pan de Muerto is now widely known for its friendly atmosphere, incredible decor and flavoursome food.
+Pan de Muerto has created a very unique and friendly dining experience which caters for people of all ages.
+Pan de Muerto is now widely known for its friendly atmosphere, incredible decor and flavorsome food.

 The new restaurant takes Mexican dining to another level.
 The interior design has to be seen to be believed.
 As you enter the restaurant you step into another world, with a mix of contemporary and rustic design, and subtle details that will surprise.
-An infusion of friendly human size skeletons is scattered throughout the restaurant.
-Affectionately named “Pedro”, this smiling sugar skull takes pride of place on the restaurants logo, which is becoming widely recognised with Mexican food throughout New Zealand and around the globe.
+An infusion of friendly human size skeletons is scattered throughout the restaurant named.
+Affectionately named “Pedro”, this smiling sugar skull takes pride of place on the restaurants logo and is fast becoming synonymous with Mexican food lovers all across New Zealand.

 We look forward to having you dine with us soon.

 36 Reviews for Pan de Muerto Mystic Mexican Cuisine & Tequila Bar

 The margaritas are divine.
 They even use the machete from the movie ‘Machete’ to chop blocks of ice to make the traditional margaritas.
 Very impressive sight!
 But if you get the chance to try the current special – coconut and pineapple margaritas, you WILL be back for more!
 Extremely addictive.